-Subba Asian is located at 700 Cedar Avenue in the North Side (second floor).
+Subba Asian is located at 422 East Ohio Street in the North Side.

 After trying Subba, check out Pittsburgh's North Side with a drink at Park House Tavern or shaved ice from Gus & YiaYia's.
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!